-While we are currently moving past the pandemic phase of COVID 19 I salute each of you that stayed the course and helped bring our district back to a brick-and-mortar model.
-Many lessons were learned during this time both positive and negative.
+We have moved past the pandemic phase of COVID 19 and I salute each of you that stayed the course and helped bring our district back to a brick-and-mortar model.
+Many lessons were learned during this time were both positive and negative.
 I think we began to realize just how much we love what we do and most importantly how much we love the children we are tasked with educating.
 Most of society recognized the difficulties and challenges we face every day as educators but sometimes appreciation dims somewhat with the passage of time.
 Do not let this deter you from your profession, but rather let this make you more determined to represent our profession as highly educated and dedicated individuals with a common goal of providing the safest and best educational environment available for our students.
+I have said from day one that the effects from the pandemic will be with us educationally for at least through the time those students from Kindergarten up have passed through our hallways.

 By your actions you will model behaviors for them.
 By your actions you will set either a positive example or a negative one.
-This simple fact is not about being fair, but it is a choice you make when you come to work in a school system.
+This simple fact is this profession is more challenging today than ever, but it is a choice you make when you come to work in a school system.
 I strongly urge you to always keep that in the fore front of any decisions you make in relation to your career in education.
+There will be days quite frankly when you will feel beat down and frustrated.
+But, never forget that YOU may be the best if not the only chance a child has to be successful in life.
+YOU may be the difference in a child finding comfort and happiness on any given day.
+YOU can make a difference.